peteheaney/dewidow/README.md

     composer require peteheaney/dewidow
    ```

-3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Gobble.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for DeWidow.

 ## Using DeWidow